Bolton calls Trump 'naïve and dangerous' and hopes he'll be remembered as a one-term president - KEYT | KCOY

 When Trump told Kim he would seek Senate approval of any nuclear deal, Bolton writes Secretary of State Mike Pompeo passed Bolton a note saying “he is so full of shit.”
 Bolton suggests Pompeo was referring to Trump, not Kim.

+And Trump’s interactions with Kim were not the only instances that raises concerns for Bolton who said he was surprised about how the President was eager to meet with Russian President Vladimir Putin and other autocrats.

+“I think there was the same fascination with speaking with a leader like Putin that we saw with respect to Xi Jinping and Kim Jong Un.
+It was hard to explain.
+The President himself used to comment on how strange it was that in one trip he took to a NATO summit, a summit with Theresa May, the prime minister of Britain, and then Vladimir Putin in Helsinki that he thought the easiest, most pleasant one might be with Vladimir Putin.”

-In his interview with ABC News, Bolton said he believes Russian President Vladimir Putin thinks he can play Trump “like a fiddle.”
+In his interview with ABC News, Bolton said he believes Putin thinks he can play Trump “like a fiddle.”

 “I think Putin is smart, tough.
 I think he can see that he’s not faced with a serious adversary here.
 I don’t think he’s worried about Donald Trump,” Bolton said.